Automorphism groups of graphs of bounded Hadwiger number: Introduction

 Our structure theorem resolves three of Babai's long-standing conjectures stated already in Babai's 1981 survey on the abstract group of automorphisms~\cite{MR633647}.

-First, regarding composition factors, Babai conjectured that there is a function~$f$ such that a composition factor of the automorphism group of a graph of Hadwiger number~$h$ is cyclic, alternating, or has order at most~$f(h)$.
+First, regarding composition factors, Babai conjectured the following. \begin{conj} There is a function~$f$ such that a composition factor of the automorphism group of a finite graph of Hadwiger number~$h$ is cyclic, alternating, or has order at most~$f(h)$. \end{conj}

-Second, regarding representability of simple groups, Babai's \emph{subcontraction conjecture} states that only finitely many non-cyclic simple groups are represented by graphs of bounded Hadwiger number.
-In fact, he anticipated that alternating composition factors can only appear within their corresponding symmetric factors.
+Second, regarding representability of simple groups, Babai's \emph{subcontraction conjecture} states the following: \begin{conj} Only finitely many non-cyclic simple groups are represented by finite graphs of bounded Hadwiger number. \end{conj} In fact, he anticipated that alternating composition factors can only appear within their corresponding symmetric factors.
 This is indeed the case.

-Finally third, Babai conjectured that if the order of the automorphism group of a graph of bounded Hadwiger number does not have small prime factors, then the automorphism group is obtained by forming repeated direct products and wreath products of abelian groups.
+Finally, third, Babai conjectured the absence of small prime factors in the automorphism group order has an impact on the possible structure of the group as follows. \begin{conj} There is a function~$f$ with the following property.
+If the order of the automorphism group of a finite graph of Hadwiger number~$h$ does not have prime factors smaller than~$f(h)$, then the automorphism group is obtained by forming repeated direct products and wreath products of abelian groups. \end{conj}

 All the conjectures follow fairly directly in the affirmative from our structural theorem.